LATINO BOOK REVIEW

 First Printing Press in the Americas is in Mexico

 The House of the First Printing Press in the Americas, also known as Casa de la Primer Imprenta de América, in Mexico City, Mexico, was the first printing press established in the Americas.
 Its grand cultural and historical importance is an unknown jewel to many.
-In 1539, Continue reading...
+Continue reading...
 2/19/17

 13 Translations of Native Mexican Nahuatl Stories

 The following 13 English translations present some of the native Nahuatl folktales collected by Pablo González Casanova, published by the Universidad Nacional Autónoma de México (UNAM).
-González Casanova started gathering a great number of folktales during his employment
+González Casanova started gathering a great number of folktales during

 Continue reading...